You

 Decision-making: SOA vs. microservices

-When developing new usages It is primarily about how they are set up and then operated.
+When developing new Usages It is primarily about how they are set up and then operated.
 Approaches such as service-oriented architecture (SOA) and microservices offer valuable flexibility compared to traditional monolithic architectures.

 In this article, we explain the various architecture models and their advantages and disadvantages.
 This allows you to better understand which models are best for your business.
 This allows you to choose the most appropriate option according to your company's needs.